What can you do about prediabetes and diabetes?

 Bill’s Story – A person with diabetes, Bill shares his emotional story of how the complications caused by smoking affected him and his family.

 This is a detailed resource to help you learn how to meet your blood sugar goals and how to prevent health problems.
-To order a printed copy call during business hours: toll free 1-866-331-5622 (toll free) or 802-863-7330.
+To order a printed copy call during business hours: 1-866-331-5622 (toll free) or 802-863-7330.
 Dietary Approaches to Stop Hypertension

 This eating plan for controlling blood pressure is also a good basic weight control eating plan for type 2 diabetes or prediabetes.
 Guide for Diabetes Care